jsvillalbat/data-engineering/README.md

 ## Load data using the notebook
 Open `ingestion_pipeline.ipynb` and run the cells in order.
 It will:
+- Download the NY taxi data from https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
 - Read `yellow_tripdata_2025-01.parquet` into a pandas DataFrame
 - Create a SQLAlchemy engine to Postgres:
   - `postgresql://root:root@localhost:5432/ny_taxi`